Shortness of breath

 You could be having a heart attack or a problem with your lungs or airway.

-Call 999 immediately as you need treatment in hospital.
+Call 999 or go to A&E immediately as you need treatment in hospital.

 Non-urgent advice: See a GP if:

-- it gets worse when you lie down
+- your shortness of breath gets worse when you've been doing your normal activities, or when you lie down

 - you've been coughing for 3 weeks or more